phillc73/pinhooker/README.md

 pinhooker
 =======

 `pinhooker` is an R package with two main aspects.
-The first is a pre-compiled CSV file comprising historic thoroughbred bloodstock sales data.
-The second aspect is a set of functions to compile bespoke thoroughbred sale results datasets and extend the included CSV file.
+The first is a pre-compiled Rds file comprising historic thoroughbred bloodstock sales data.
+The second aspect is a set of functions to compile bespoke thoroughbred sale results datasets and extend the included Rds file.

-The `bloodstockSalesData.csv` file is found in the [inst/extdata](https://github.com/phillc73/pinhooker/tree/master/inst/extdata) directory, but will move up to the root directory when the package is installed.
-If only the data is required, and not the whole R package, simply download the CSV directly from this location.
+The `bloodstockSalesData.Rds` file is found in the [inst/extdata](https://github.com/phillc73/pinhooker/tree/master/inst/extdata) directory, but will move up to the root directory when the package is installed.
+If only the data is required, and not the whole R package, simply download the Rds directly from this location.
+This data set exceeds 150,000 individual bloodstock sale records.

-A collection of scripts located in the [recipes](https://github.com/phillc73/pinhooker/tree/master/recipes) folder support creating bespoke datasets from a wide range of sale auctioneers.
+A collection of scripts located in the [demo](https://github.com/phillc73/pinhooker/tree/master/demo) folder support creating bespoke datasets from a wide range of sale auctioneers.

+The package and included [demo](https://github.com/phillc73/pinhooker/tree/master/demo) support creation of a CSV and SQLite database, in addition to the default Rds file.

 ## Quick start